 INTRODUCTION

 The Cassava plant (Manihot esculenta Crantz) is a food plant with another name, Cassava or kasape.
-In addition, Cassava tubers are a source of carbohydrates so they are often used as a substitute for rice, in addition to tubers, Cassava leaves are also widely used as food in Indonesia, and people usually process them as vegetables and of course have many health benefits(1).
+In addition, Cassava tubers are a source of carbohydrates so they are often used as a substitute for rice, in addition to tubers, Cassavaleaves are also widely used as food in Indonesia, and people usually process them as vegetables and of course have many health benefits(1).
 Empirically, people usually use Cassava leaves as a medicine for diarrhea and headaches(2).

-Cassava leaves are known to have high nutritional content, including flavonoids and phenolics, which the compounds that act as antioxidants with neutralize free radicals before they cause damage to body cells(3).
+Cassava leaves are known to have high nutritional content, including flavonoids and phenolics, which the compounds that act as antioxidants with neutralize free radicals before they cause damage to the body cells(3).

 In everyday life we cannot be free from free radical compounds which are caused by excessive metabolism or originating from the environment such as air pollution, toxic chemicals, pesticides and UV radiation.
 Free radicals are chemical compounds that have one or more unpaired electrons, these compounds are unstable and very reactive.
 To achieve stability, molecules must look for other electrons as pairs(4).The negative effects of free radicals in the body can be overcome with compounds called antioxidant compounds.
 Antioxidant compounds can reduce free radicals or counteract the negative effects of oxidants in the body.
 Antioxidants work by donating an electron compound to an oxidant compound so that oxidant activity can be inhibited(5).